FAMILY VACATION

 • Day 3Hike Aoraki Mt Cook National Park

-• Day 4Explore Queenstown
+• Day 4Explore Queenstown, Family rafting near Queenstown

 • Day 6Free day in Queenstown